LigangZheng/vae-pytorch/README.md

 #### Remarks

-The last activation of the decoder layer seems to be related to the loss used for training and the normalization scheme used on the training data.
+The last activation of the decoder layer, the loss function, and the normalization scheme used on the training data are crucial for obtaining good reconstructions and preventing exploding negative losses.

 - If the data range is `[-1, 1]`, then a `tanh` activation with an MSE loss does a good reconstruction job.
 - If the data range is `[0, 1]`, then a `sigmoid` activation with a binary cross entropy loss does a good reconstruction job.

-I assume that the activation function's range is crucial, and that by smartly picking one, we're helping the autoencoder's output more easily match the initial normalization distribution.
+I assume that by smartly picking the activation function's range, we're helping the autoencoder's output more easily match the initial normalization distribution.

 #### Simple fully-connected autoencoder (MSE)